 Potentiality/Actuality = “Being/Doing.”
 When tantrikas are able to “rest” in a potentiality of “being”—moved by erotic energy to an organic “stirring” into motion or doing (actuality) it elevates spiritual-sexual practice to attunement with each other and with the divine resonance of nirvana; at a higher spiritual plane characterized by ecstatic bliss.

 To help tantrikas understand and have a personal experience of Embodiment, Presence, and Potentiality/Actuality I’ve begun teaching a class of meditation and movement.
 If you are in the San Francisco Bay Area, I teach “Tantra Sangha” classes in Sebastopol, CA. at LoveJourney Temple (* I’ve recently discontinued this class—use the contact for below to arrange for personal instruction).
 There is no sexual activity or nudity—this is an energetic experience centering on meditation and authentic movement that gives participants an opportunity to feel their erotic energy more clearly in their body and begin to discover what blocks are preventing a fuller experience of Tantra.

-If you are in the S.F.
-Bay area and would like personal instruction on learning the secrets of Transcendental Tantra™ complete this form to set up your program of sessions:
+If you would like personal coaching with learning the secrets of Transcendental Tantra™ complete this form to set up your program of Skype sessions: